MicrosoftDocs/power-automate-docs/articles/guidance/planning/determine-automation-methods.md

 -   When a new file is placed inside OneDrive

--   When a new record is created inside Common Data Service
+-   When a new record is created inside Microsoft Dataverse

 -   When an item was modified in Sharepoint custom list